TuringLang/Libtask.jl/README.md

     1. Update the new version number in `Project.toml`;
     2. Commit all the changes;
     3. Tag the current commit with git, the tag name should be version number with a preceding "v";
-    4. Push the tag to the repo on GitHub.
+    4. Push the tag to the repo on GitHub, then make a release on the tag.